 (Deadline to apply: December 1, 2015)

-Saint Vincent College seeks applications for a full-time, professor (tenure tract) for the program in Criminology, Law, and Society.
+Saint Vincent College seeks applications for a full-time, tenure-track Assistant professor (higher ranks will be considered depending on experience) for the program in Criminology, Law, and Society.
 Qualifications: Earned doctorate in Criminology (ABD near completion considered) with appropriate experience.
 Career experience in a related field is also desirable.
 Responsibilities include teaching, advising, and mentoring of undergraduate students.
 The successful candidate will engage actively in collaborative service to the college and to the department.
 Successful college teaching experience and a commitment to continuing scholarly activity is preferred, or applicants must have evidence of potential for college teaching excellence and research productivity.
 Eligibility for Pennsylvania Act 151 (child abuse) and 34 (criminal record) or FBI clearances must be established prior to employment.
 Duties: The successful candidate will be responsible for teaching, pursuing professional development activities, and contributing to the department with a strong vision.
 Additional tasks will include assisting in administrative oversight of the major, curriculum development, scheduling of course offerings, academic and career advising of students, and establishing liaisons with agencies in the area to assist the students in securing internships and employment and graduate school opportunities.
 Candidates are also expected to contribute service to campus and community.
 About Us: Founded in 1846, Saint Vincent College is an independent, Catholic, Benedictine, liberal arts college located in Latrobe, Pennsylvania, approximately 40 miles east of Pittsburgh.
 The mission of the College is "to provide quality undergraduate and graduate education for men and women to enable them to integrate their professional aims with the broader purposes of human life."
 The programs, activities, and encounters that make up student life at Saint Vincent College encourage the intellectual gifts, professional aptitudes, and personal aspirations of students to mature harmoniously.
 The College awards the baccalaureate degree in more than 50 major programs in business administration, computing, fine arts, humanities, mathematics, natural sciences, and social sciences, and offers six masters degree programs to 1,800 undergraduate students.
 As an indication of its success, the College has been chosen to appear in each of the nine editions of Barron's Best Buys in College Education.
 Please visit our website www.stvincent.edu.
 The Criminology, Law, and Society Program was begun here in the Fall of 2011.
 Since that time, it has grown to become one of the most popular majors on campus.
 Currently, approximately 80 students have chosen it as a major.
 A number of recent graduates have matriculated to law schools and graduate schools, and many currently hold positions in various law enforcement agencies.
 To apply: Send a letter of application, curriculum vitae, evidence of teaching effectiveness, graduate transcripts, and three letters of recommendation by December 1, 2015.
 This position will be open until filled.
 Address all items to: Human Resources Director Saint Vincent College 300 Fraser Purchase Road Latrobe, PA 15650-2690 Electronic submissions are preferred and can be emailed to: email@example.com

 Saint Vincent supports faculty families with flexible family leave and disability policies.
 Any faculty member welcoming a new child into his or her household (including adoptive parents) is eligible for a two-week parental leave at full pay.
 This parental leave supplements disability leave granted for pregnancy.
 New full-time faculty are eligible for either 8 weeks of disability leave or the remaining number of weeks of the semester in which a disability occurs, whichever is longer, at full pay.
 Depending upon length of service, the disability plan provisions generously provide for pay at varying percentages for up to 26 weeks.
 Faculty who are new parents may also request an extension of the tenure probationary period, under the provisions of the faculty handbook.
 Saint Vincent is also willing to provide reasonable accommodations to allow a faculty member to fulfill their contractual duties without the need for leave or, if leave is necessary, to assist the college in arranging appropriate coverage during their absence.
 Please see here for detailed explanations of these policies.